enabledhq/enabledhq.github.io/_posts/2017-04-26-digital-disruption-education.md

 As an interesting figure I heard at the event, AdelaideX’s predicted conversion rate from online learners to on-campus students is 10%.
 Seeing the potential, they have started working on strategies to nudge these MOOC learners.

-![australia university mooc group of 8]({{site.baseurl}}/images/img_edudisrupt_g8.png) *Australian universities on various MOOC platforms as of today*
+![australia university mooc group of 8]({{site.baseurl}}/images/img_edudisrupt_g8.png) *The alignment of Australian universities with respective MOOC platforms as of today*

 # No one can afford to do nothing